HTTP-RPC/Kilo/README.md

 }
 ```

-The first argument to the method represents the value to be modified, and the second is the optional argument value that follows the "=" character in the modifier string.
+The first argument to the method represents the value to be modified, and the second is the optional argument text that follows the "=" character in the modifier string.
 If an argument is not specified, this value will be `null`.
 The third argument contains the encoder's locale.

 Custom modifiers are associated with a template encoder instance via the `bind()` method.
 For example, this code creates a modifier named "upper" that converts values to uppercase: